-Tides in Area 05 are semidiurnal, consisting of two low and two high tides approximately every
+The tides in SFMA 05 are semidiurnal, consisting of two low and two high tides approximately every 24 hours.

-24 hours.
 Predicted mean tidal range and mean spring tidal range (MHWS) at North Inlet's Clambank Landing dock are 4.73 and 5.49 feet, respectively.
 Mean tidal range in Winyah Bay varies from approximately 3.3 to 4.6 feet.
 Similarly, mean spring tidal range varies from approximately 4.1 to 5.4 feet (Tides and Currents for Windows, 1996).

 In 2017, the collection of rainfall data has been improved for a more consistent, accurate, and reliable data set that can be accessed directly from a shellfish staff member's computer or phone.
-With assistance from the National Weather Service's, Southeastern River Forecast Center, the development of the South Carolina Shellfish Rainfall Program was introduced and utilized.
+With assistance from the National Weather Service's Southeastern River Forecast Center, the development of the South Carolina Shellfish Rainfall Program was introduced and utilized.
 This new technology provides shellfish program staff with real-time daily updates for rainfall accumulation in each of the South Carolina shellfish growing management areas, as well as providing critical triggers that alert staff to when rainfall thresholds for closures are exceeded.

-The annual rainfall total for 2018 was 52.34 inches which is about average for this area.
+The annual rainfall total for 2022 was 38.80 inches.
+The 10-year annual average for the area is 48.40 inches.
+Several major storms have impacted the area in recent years.
+In October of 2022, Hurricane Ian produced 4.72 inches of rain which closed SFMA 05 until it could be sampled to reopen.
+In September of 2019, Hurricane Dorian produced 7.52 inches of rain during a two-day period.
 In September of 2018, Hurricane Florence made landfall just north of the South Carolina/North Carolina state line and produced 6.91 inches of rain during a four-day period.
-Hurricane Florence was a very slow-moving storm that produced extreme rainfall amounts in North Carolina which weeks later flowed south and flooded many areas within Georgetown County and Area 05.
-Since the shellfish season was already closed during this time no re-sampling or reopening of the harvest areas was needed.
+Hurricane Florence was a very slow-moving storm that produced extreme rainfall amounts in North Carolina which weeks later flowed south and flooded many areas within Georgetown County and SFMA 05.
+Since the shellfish season was already closed during the 2018 and 2019 events no re-sampling or reopening of the harvest areas was needed.

-The seasonal precipitation pattern in Area 05 indicates that approximately 30 percent of the annual rainfall occurs from June - August (the closed season for the harvest of shellfish).
+The seasonal precipitation pattern in SFMA 05 indicates that approximately 30 percent of the annual rainfall occurs from June - August (the closed season for the harvest of shellfish).
 Approximately 20 percent occurs from September - November and is typically the result of tropical low-pressure systems or thunderstorms.
 December-February accounts for an average of 18 percent of the total.
 Winter precipitation is generally uniform throughout the area.
 Finally, March - May account for 32 percent of the annual rainfall.
 Dynamic weather patterns including widespread, intense, and rapidly moving thunderstorms are quite common.